gideonallred-478/header-scanner/README.md

 # Security Header Scanner

-A Python tool that audits websites for missing HTTP security headers based on OWASP best practices.
+A Python tool that audits websites for missing HTTP security headers based on OWASP practices.

 ## What It Does